lewis-carson/dissertation/litrev/latest.md

 Talk about "game playing" models where data is plentiful and self-play is possible.
 Samples are taken from a logically bounded space (legal moves).

 How to find "non linearities" in the weights manifold which are "high information" and "plausible".
+* Used in natural gradient methods: update direction (F^{-1}\nabla_\theta J(\theta)) respects the model’s information geometry (Amari, 1998; Kakade, 2001).
+* Used in EWC (Elastic Weight Consolidation) to measure which weights are crucial to previous tasks (Kirkpatrick et al., arXiv:1612.00796).
+* Used as a state importance measure: high Fisher per-state -> high expected gradient magnitude -> high expected learning progress.

 How to define "high information" - expected learning progress?